You are here

 You will have an opportunity to interact closely with engaging, expert faculty who are available to assist you and can apply their valuable experiences in the business world to the classroom.
 During your studies, you will develop a broad knowledge of business operations and gain practical applications in your specific field.
 You can also expect to gain many transferable skills which can be put to use in a variety of career paths, such as an understanding of how organizations operate, strong communication skills (oral and written), analytical and critical thinking, problem-solving, decision making, logical thinking, knowledge of how to interpret and use financial data, project and resource management and a good understanding of economic fluctuations and other external changes affecting business.

 What can I do with this degree?

 Would you like a diverse and practical education with limitless career opportunities?
 A business degree from Kansas Wesleyan and its competitive yet collaborative learning environment will open doors.
 The curriculum exposes students to a variety of business models, emphasizing the importance of adaptability.
 In addition to business savvy in accounting, finance, leadership and problem-solving, KWU graduates enter the workforce with a keen sense of their own strengths and an awareness of how to use those sharpened skills to great benefit in the workplace.
 You could go on to work in fields like accounting and finance, marketing and advertising, retail, investment banking, insurance underwriting, sales, human resources, teaching and more.

 For more information about any of the undergraduate Business degrees, please contact Dr. Paul Hedlund, associate professor of Business and chair of the Department of Business & Accounting, or call (785) 833-4446.

-For information about the M.B.A. degree, which can be earned on campu or online, please contact Joyce Kelley, associate professor of Accounting and director of the M.B.A.
-Program, or call (785) 833-4448.
+For information about the M.B.A. degree, which can be earned on campus or online, please email Dr. Damon Kraft, Director of Graduate and International Studies, or call (785) 833-4371.